RUB-NDS/PRET/README.md

 overlay    Put overlay eps file on all hardcopies:  overlay <file.eps>
 cross      Put printer graffiti on all hardcopies:  cross <font> <text>
 replace    Replace string in documents to be printed:  replace <old> <new>
-capture    Capture jobs to be printed on this device. hold       Enable job retention.
+capture    Capture further jobs to be printed on this device. hold       Enable job retention.

 set        Set key to value in topmost dictionary:  set <key=value>